microsoft/genaiscript/docs/src/content/docs/reference/cli/commands.md

 ## `test`

 ```
-Usage: genaiscript test [options] [script]
+Usage: genaiscript test [options] [script...]

 Runs the tests for scripts

 Arguments:
-  script                         Script id.
+  script                         Script ids.
 If not provided, all scripts are
                                  tested

 Options: